kylekirkby/AutomatedSocialShareImages/README.md

 - Automate cache invalidation of popular social media sites so new share images show automatically.

+## Issues
+If you come across any issues simply open an issue on this repo and I will look into it when time permits.

+## Contributions

+Please feel free to contribute to this project by submitting a PR with detailed information on what your PR does and why it's important.

 ## Credits

 Credit for initial code to capture basic screen shot goes to [this](https://stackoverflow.com/questions/1197172/how-can-i-take-a-screenshot-image-of-a-website-using-python) Stack Overflow post.